carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 ~~~
 {: .language-bash}

-It is a good idea to *always* specify a path to a sub-directory of your project directory when
+It is often a good idea to specify a path to a sub-directory of your project directory when
 creating an environment.
 Why?

 1. Makes it easy to tell if your project utilizes an isolated environment by including the